 At The Former Éclair Laboratory

-We will create Navire Argo at an iconic location for the French film industry: the former Éclair film laboratory in Épinay-sur-Seine.
-To make this installation possible, we are seeking to complete the funding for the major renovation work required.
+We will create Navire Argo in an iconic location for the French film industry: the former Éclair film laboratory in Épinay-sur-Seine.
+We are renovating 1500 m2 of the “Production” building, where, since the Éclair days, processing and projection took place side by side.

 The Former Éclair Film Laboratory